ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 but can be used to alter the behaviour of constructs they are attached to.

 Annotations can be attached to:
-- Services and resources
+- services and resources
-- Type definitions
+- type definitions
-- Function definitions
+- function definitions
-- Function parameters
+- function parameters
-- Function return
+- function return
-- Module level variables and constants
+- module-level variables and constants
-- Annotations
+- annotations
-- Listeners
+- listeners
-- Workers
+- workers
-- Type cast expressions
+- type cast expressions

-The Ballerina compiler can be extended using compiler extensions if required for additional verification or processing (e.g., modifications, artifact generation etc.).
-Such custom extensions provided will be executed at the end of the compilation phase, before generating the Ballerina Intermediate Representation (BIR).
+The Ballerina compiler can be extended using compiler extensions (if required) for additional verification or processing (e.g., modifications, artifact generation etc.).
+Such custom extensions provided will be executed at the end of the compilation phase before generating the Ballerina Intermediate Representation (BIR).
 A compiler extension can make use of the metadata provided via annotations to introduce additional behaviour to the compilation process.

 Custom annotations are how the `ballerina/docker` and `ballerina/kubernetes` modules work.
 They introduce new